Berlin attack suspect emerged from jail with 'totally different mentality'

-OUESLATIA, Tunisia/BERLIN/ROME, Dec 22 In his impoverished Tunisian hometown, Anis Amri drank alcohol and never prayed, his brothers say.
+OUESLATIA, Tunisia/BERLIN/ROME In his impoverished Tunisian hometown, Anis Amri drank alcohol and never prayed, his brothers say.
 Then after joining the wave of migrants crossing the Mediterranean, he ended up in an Italian jail, only to emerge an utterly changed man.

 Now he is prime suspect in this week's attack on a Berlin Christmas market and two of his brothers, Walid and Abdelkader, fear the failed asylum seeker may have been radicalised by radical Islamists while he spent almost four years behind bars.